MariusHerget/Ultimate-DHBW-LaTEX/README.md

 DHBW Ultimate
 =============
 ## LaTEX Template for DHBW Stuttgart papers
+_DHBW Ultimate_ is a LaTEX template for writing writing papers or reports within the styleguidelines from the DHBW Stuttgart (computer science).
+It has an makefile which fully controlls all features.

+* Features
+  + Render LaTEX with title page, contents, abstract, declaration, bibliography, list of Tables/Figures, ayronyms and glossary
+  + Version control with backupsystem
+  + Difference PDF to last version

+## How to start
+1. Rename the _dhbw-ultimate.tex_ file into your favorite file name (this won't the document name or title of your work).
+2. Change the *DOCUMENT_NAME* variable in the **makefile** to the chosen file name (without .tex).
+3. Run **\make init**.
+4. Now you can create new files in *Content/*, edit the information in the main tex-file and start to work on your paper.

 ## Usage with makefile
 	\make init			Initialize environment (saves first version to have a difference to the next version)